Nur-dirow888/networkwalks-B082-week2-Reconnaissance-and-Network-Scanning/README.md

 ---

-# 4.4 Live Host and IP Addresess Information Discovery
+# 4.4 Live Host and IP Addresess Discovery

 The Ping Scan was executed to identify active hosts within my local network.